-Unusual diamond cuts challenge us to shift how we think of ‘diamonds’.
+Unusual diamond cuts challenge us to rethink what we consider ‘diamonds’.
 The image we have is most commonly of the round brilliant cut.
 Although the unsurpassed sparkle of this cut warrants its poster-boy status, it is not the only style of diamond cut by far.
-Even those who are fondly familiar with the fancy cut diamond varieties might not know about these unusual diamond cuts.
+Even those who are familiar with the fancy cut diamond varieties might not know about these unusual diamond cuts.

-Usually flat bottomed and faceted on top, a rose cut diamond gives off a very different play of light when compared to pavilioned (pointed bottom) cuts.
-Mostly seen in antique jewellery or antique replicas, rose cuts are a hat-tip to a time diamond cutting was much less of a precision skill, so each is unique.
+Usually flat-bottomed and faceted on top, a rose-cut diamond gives off a very different play of light when compared to pavilioned (pointed bottom) cuts.
+Mostly seen in antique jewellery or antique replicas, rose cuts are a hat-tip to a time when diamond cutting was much less of a precision skill, so each is unique.

-The flatter dimensions of a rose cut diamond means you get a lot of shine for your shilling.
+The flatter dimensions of a rose-cut diamond mean you get a lot of shine for your shilling.
 Think about it, a fraction of the depth means you get a lot more surface area per carat of diamond.

-As a simplified version of the round brilliant cut, a single cut diamond sports 8 facets at the top (crown) and another 8 at the bottom (pavilion).
+As a simplified version of the round brilliant cut, a single-cut diamond features 8 facets at the top (crown) and another 8 at the bottom (pavilion).
 This relatively small number of facets lends the single cut its alternative name of the 8-cut.
-Single cut diamonds are rarely seen in modern jewellery and even less so in sizes larger than 1 or 2 points.
-Their quieter sparkles are what lends many an antique piece their distinctive charm.
+Single-cut diamonds are rarely seen in modern jewellery and even less so in sizes larger than 1 or 2 points.
+Their quieter sparkles are what lend many an antique piece its distinctive charm.

 Radiant cut diamonds